The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 The Hampshire Minerals and Waste Plan 2013-2030

-This Plan is a revision of the former Hampshire Minerals and Waste Core Strategy which was adopted in 2007, and incorporates revised aggregates target, reflects updated national planning policy and contains a number of strategic minerals and waste site allocations.
+This Plan incorporates an aggregates target, reflects updated national planning policy and contains a number of strategic minerals and waste site allocations.
 It will be used to assess minerals and waste planning applications within the National Park for the period up to 2030.

-The Hampshire authorities adopted the Plan on 15 October 2013 and you can find out more about the Hampshire Minerals and Waste Plan adoption process from the County Council’s website.
-The formal ‘Adoption Statement’ can also be viewed on this page.
+The Hampshire authorities adopted the Plan on 15 October 2013 and you can find out more about the Hampshire Minerals and Waste Plan from Hampshire County Council’s website.

 Supplementary Planning Documents